 Success hinges on the quality of our decisions, but even the brightest minds fall victim to invisible cognitive traps.
 The result?
 Firefighting problems instead of creating opportunities.
 In less than 60 minutes I will show you how to make any critical decision with 100% certainty – that means “knowing” you’ve made good decision before you see the outcome.

 Most people think they won’t know if a decision was good or bad until they see the outcome.
-That’s not decision-making – that’s gambling and wishful thinking – and it’s costing your group or organization time, money, and growth.
+That’s not decision-making – that’s hoping, gambling and wishful thinking.
+It’s only through disagreement and discussion, the willingness to examine our assumptions and change our views in the light of new evidence that we can overcome the brittle overconfidence that results in poor decisions and failure.

 When you understand how your mind really makes decisions (Spoiler Alert – it doesn’t make them the way you “may” think it does), you’ll not only make critical decisions rationally and objectively, but you’ll execute them with complete conviction.